kekekeks/NObservable/README.md

 # IL-instrumentation-based obvervables for C#

-The idea is to implement something like MobX for .NET and to mirror it's API when it's possible and makes sense.
+The idea is to implement something like MobX for .NET and to mirror its API when it's possible and makes sense.

 For now library supports: